-Regression equations were developed to predict the quality characteristics within the selected range of parameters.
+Regression equations were developed to predict the quality characteristics, i.e. ultimate tensile strength, yield strength, percent elongation, and hardness within the selected range of parameters.

-The practical benefit this study is that, use of obtained optimum condition increases the mechanical properties and developed regression models are useful for the automation of the process.
+The practical benefit this study is that, with use of obtained optimum condition increases the mechanical properties and developed regression models are useful for the automation of the process.